Best Way to Make Video Calls to Seniors with Alzheimer’s or Dementia in Nursing Homes

 If you need help getting the Echo set up, chat online or speak with an Amazon representative over the phone.

-To reach an Amazon representative on the phone, visit their Contact Us page and choose the smaller “We can call you” link underneath the big “Start chatting now” button and provide the necessary details to get connected to someone who can help.
+To reach an Amazon representative on the phone, visit their Contact Us page and choose the smaller “We can call you” link underneath the big “Start chatting now” button and provide the necessary details to connect to someone who can help.

 How to prepare a device to connect to the internet at a nursing home

-To make sure you can communicate with the device and minimize time and effort needed from care community staff, you should do as much set up as you can ahead of time.
+To ensure you can communicate with the device and minimize time and effort needed from care community staff, you should do as much set up as you can ahead of time.

 That’s why you’ll need to have the device shipped to your own house first.